Bellingham, Washington: Education

-For-profit schools include Charter College, Lean Leadership Institute, Washington Engineering Institute and Washington Technology Institute.

 Lummi Nation School has a Bellingham postal address but it is away from the city limits in an unincorporated area on the Lummi reservation.

 Media

 Newspapers

 The Bellingham Herald is published daily in Bellingham.
-Other newspapers include Cascadia Weekly (until 2021), The Front, and The Bellingham Business Journal (until 2020).
-Cascadia Daily News debuted on January 24, 2022 as a daily online publication and weekly print publication, replacing Cascadia Weekly.
+Other newspapers include Whatcom Watch and The Front (formerly Western Front), which covers largely affairs of Western Washington University.
+In 2020, the Salish Current was founded as an online, nonprofit option for regional news.
+The Bellingham Business Journal, also known online as BBJ Today, ceased publication in 2020.
+Cascadia Daily News debuted on January 24, 2022, as a daily online publication and weekly print publication, replacing Cascadia Weekly, which was available until 2021.

 Television

 Bellingham and Whatcom County are part of the Seattle television market.
 The area has had exceptionally early and strong penetration of cable television since the 1950s, and there have never been any local translators of the major Seattle TV stations.

-Stations in Vancouver, British Columbia, Canada, can be viewed over the air with a suitable antenna, but those in Seattle are too distant to receive in most locations in the county.
+Stations in Vancouver, British Columbia, Canada, can be viewed over the air with suitable antennae, but those in Seattle are too distant to receive in most locations in the county.
 Whatcom County residents can also receive CBC and CTV stations via cable service.
-The KVOS-TV broadcast is available in most parts of Bellingham with an antenna as well.
+KVOS-TV, an affiliate of the Spanish-language network Univision, is available in most parts of Bellingham with an antenna as well.

-The City of Bellingham also operates BTV10, a public access channel available on YouTube on Comcast standard definition channel 10.
+The City of Bellingham also operates BTV, a public access channel available on YouTube or Xfinity channel 10.